DecodedCo/ArduinoProxy/README.md

 ## Python Arduino

+### Prototyping IoT without direct internet connectivity

-* A simple application for reading from the serial port where the arduino is connected, and displaying the data to the terminal
+* A simple application for reading from the serial port where an Arduino is connected, and displaying the data to the terminal
-* If the application sees a URL it will do a get request against that URL and display the response before continuing reading from the arduino
+* If the application sees a URL, it will perform a GET request against that URL

 ### Installation